-You may already be familiar with Katas in software craftsmanship, you take an arbitrary problem and practice your skills around it.
+You may already be familiar with Katas, you take an arbitrary problem and practice your skills around it.
 You often repeat the same one to focus on how you approach the problem, not the actual problem itself.
 But why focus only on writing code?
 Skills such as analysing logs and finding insight from a large sea of data is vital to supporting services in live.
 After all, aggregating the logs is only half the challenge, do you have the skills to get what you need out of them?

 As part of talks for several local user groups on Log Aggregation, I often collect arbitrary data sets (Walking Dead/Game of Thrones premieres, finales) and used this for live demos.
 But can be it be valuable to take arbitrary data sets and practice log/data analysis skills on them, just as a learning experience?